CTUAvastLab/Mill.jl/docs/src/manual/leaf_data.md

 c[1] * 256^2 + c[2] * 256 + c[3]
 ```

 The last step is taking the modulo of this result with respect to some prime modulo `m`, in this case `7` (last parameter in the constructor), leaving us with `3` as a result.
-Therefore, for this trigram `foo`, we would add `1` to the third row.
+Therefore, for this trigram `foo`, we would add `1` to the third row[^1].
 We can convert this `NGramMatrix` into a sparse array and then to the standard array:

+[^1]: One appropriate value for modulo `m` for real problems is `2053`

 ```@repl leafs
 using SparseArrays